jakobgreenfeld/jakobgreenfeld.github.io/_posts/2024-05-04-secret-sauce.md

 But one thing I'm working on is being content arriving at a better question and resisting the urge to jump to quick answers.

-My answer would sound logical but it most definitely would be completly wrong.
+My answer would sound logical but it most definitely would be completely wrong.

 What I'm confident in, however, is that I now arrived at the next right question to explore.